newcontext-oss/kitchen-terraform/README.md

 ##### color

-Enable or disable colored output from the Terraform command
+Enable or disable colored output from the Terraform command.

 ###### Example .kitchen.yml